 - Anyone who prioritizes nosedive prevention over all else.
 You can't beat the Two-X on this front.

-- People who don't like the ride dynamics of the XR.
-This is common, it pushes back weird and isn't as natural feeling as the Plus.
+- People who prefer the ride dynamics of the Plus over the XR.
+If you find the XR feels less natural than the Plus, rejoice.
 Two-X preserves your Plus' awesome Plus-like feel.

 That's who we expect would be most interested in the Two-X, and for whom it presents the most obvious immediate value.

 Q: How does a Two-X upgraded Onewheel+ compare to a Onewheel XR?